Bronchospasm is a reversible narrowing of the airways in response to a stimulant.

-RAD is not a diagnosis.
-It is a term used until a more specific diagnosis can be made.
+Bronchospasm is not a diagnosis.
+It is a term that may be used for a one-time event or until a more specific diagnosis can be made.
 If the condition lasts more than 6 months, it may be called asthma.

 Airways to Lungs

 Copyright © Nucleus Medical Media, Inc.

-RAD symptoms are caused by an increased sensitivity of the airways to certain triggers.
+Bronchospasm symptoms are caused by an increased sensitivity of the airways to certain triggers, such as allergens, cold air, or chemicals.
 These triggers cause tightening of the muscles around the airway.
 At the same time, the lining of the airways swell and produce excess mucus.
 All of these reactions narrow the airways and make it difficult to breathe.

-Factors that may increase your chance of RAD include: Family history of reactive airway disease or asthmaHistory of allergiesSmokingObesity
+Factors that may increase your chance of bronchospasm include: Family history of reactive airway disease or asthmaHistory of allergiesSmokingObesity

-RAD may cause: Coughing Tightness in the chestWheezingShortness of breath Difficulty breathing
+Bronchospasm may result in: Coughing Tightness in the chestWheezingShortness of breath Difficulty breathing

 Your doctor will ask about your symptoms and medical history.
 A physical exam will be done.
 Your doctor may ask about possible triggers that were around when you developed symptoms.